ElinGrahn/music-quiz/README.md

 * As a visiting user I want to play a quiz game
 * As a visiting user I want to have options to choose from
-* As a visiting user I want it to be easy to move on to te next question
+* As a visiting user I want it to be easy to move on to the next question
 * As a visiting user I want to see how many questions I have done and how many I have left
 * As a visiting user I want to know which answer is correct
 * As a visiting user I want to see my score at the end